What Is a LeRobot Dataset? Record, Visualize, and Train

 Place your cameras to get a clear view of the work area and the robot claws.
 You may need many angles to capture depth and fine motion.
 Check that all sensors are on and sending data with no lag.
 Proper setup helps the model link sights and hand moves to the right actions.
 You can read more about LeRobot data collection via teleoperation to learn how to sync your hardware.

-: Connect your leader and follower arms.
+Set up the robot: Connect your leader and follower arms.
 Ensure the motors are ready and the work area is clear of extra things.

-: Use the LeRobot tools to start a new dataset.
+Start the script: Use the LeRobot tools to start a new dataset.
 Give your task a clear name and set the number of runs you want to save.

-: Use remote control to guide the robot through the move.
+Do the task: Use remote control to guide the robot through the move.
 Keep your moves smooth and avoid quick shifts that could confuse the model.

-: Move every object back to its exact start spot after each run.
+Reset the area: Move every object back to its exact start spot after each run.
 This steady work is vital for training a stable plan.

-: Once you finish the runs, save the data to your disk.
+Save and check: Once you finish the runs, save the data to your disk.
 Check the logs for any errors in the frame count or sensor data.

 Keep the work steady and take notes